 - Airflow testing: To ensure comfort under all conditions, every home requires a certain amount of airflow to each room.
 This analysis determines how much air (expressed as cubic feet per minute, or CFM) a room needs versus what it’s currently receiving.

 In the end, you’ll know what size and type of HVAC equipment you should have as well as what type and size of ductwork you need – and where those ducts should run.
 That’s great information for any homeowner to have, but when is it really practical to have a professional perform this level of analysis as part of a home sale?
 Here are a few situations where it might make sense:

 - The existing HVAC system is very old.
 If the buyer is likely to replace the HVAC system because it’s over 12 years old and breaks down a lot, this analysis helps to ensure the new system is as problem-free as possible.

-- You're the seller, and you want to advertise the home as having great HVAC.
+- You’re the seller, and you want to advertise the home as having great HVAC.
 Pretty self-explanatory.
-Assuming you take action on the design recommendations, you can show potential buyers that all they'll have minimal HVAC issues after buying your home.
+Assuming you take action on the design recommendations, you can show potential buyers that they’ll have minimal HVAC issues after buying your home.

 - You’re the buyer, and you want all things HVAC to be as perfect as possible.
 If you want to optimize HVAC performance before or soon after you move in, this is the analysis you want.

 - You have a hunch the existing HVAC system is oversized.
 It’s a common problem.
 Sellers may know the existing system does a poor job removing humidity, that it short cycles, and that the air moving through the ducts is curiously loud.

 - You anticipate an HVAC system replacement in the next few years.
 Sometimes, buyers just want to plan and know what kinds of HVAC investments they’ll need to make if they buy a particular property.

 Choose the inspection option that makes the most sense.